ljlm0402/typescript-express-starter/README.md

 - Run all unit-tests: `npm run test`.
 - Check for linting errors: `npm run lint`.

-You may need to install [nodemon](https://www.npmjs.com/package/nodemon) separately if you do not currently have it installed on your machine.

 ## 🗂 Code Structure (default)

 ```bash